awsdocs/amazon-sagemaker-developer-guide/doc_source/security-iam-awsmanpol.md

 ## `AmazonSageMakerReadOnly`<a name="security-iam-awsmanpol-AmazonSageMakerReadOnly"></a>

-This policy provides read\-only access to SageMaker via the AWS Management Console and SDK\.
+This policy grants read\-only access to Amazon SageMaker via the AWS Management Console and SDK\.

 **Permissions details**